What Causes Someone to Fall in Love?

 On the other hand, after you've been a good friend with him/her for some time, you should be able to read their moods.
 You should be able to get some sense as to whether or not the friendship has developed into more of a romance for him/her, as well as yourself.
 If you see these signs, you might want to begin to talk about them with the good friend you so deeply love.
 After all, good friends should be able to talk about nearly anything.

-Real love is rich, pure and self-sacrificing.
-To experience that kind of love with anybody is a priceless gift.
-May God bless you as He shows you whether your best bf/gf will become your life’s partner.
-In the meantime, enjoy the moment, they seldom come.
+Real love is rich, pure, and self-sacrificing.
+To experience that kind of love with anyone is a priceless gift.